Maxence-Labesse/AutoMxL/README.md

 <span style="color: orange">preprocess</span> method prepares the data before feeding it to the model :

 - removes features with low variance and features identified as verbatims and identifiers
-- transforms date features to numeric data (timedelta, week of the year, ...)
+- transforms date features to numeric data (timedelta, ...)
 - fills missing values
 - processes categorical data (using one hot encoding or Pytorch §NN embedding encoder)
 - processes outliers (optional)